 We've rounded up more than a dozen of our favorite fall day trips from Philly, some a few minutes and some a couple of hours from Center City.
 Either way, these fall getaways are sure to be great additions to our guide to fall fun in Philly.
 For more ideas to fill your fall days as a family, check out our 50 Fun Fall Activities in Philly.

-13 Fall Day Trip Ideas for Philly Families in 2022
+13 Fall Day Trip Ideas for Philly Families

 1. Say Hello to a Scarecrow